 Family reunification procedure

 Students must obtain a temporary B permit in order to follow a university degree or postgraduate training (art.
 27 LEI).
 The enrolment confirmation will be required, the proof that they have sufficient funds to cover their costs and medical insurance during their studies or a letter from a guarantor and the copy of their rental lease or the confirmation letter of the sub-letter.
 Students must also prove that they have the academic level required for the program.
-Usually, students must be less than 30 years old.
+Usually, students must be less than 30 years old to obtain a permit.

 Remaining after studies

 The non-EU student who has terminated his programme at a Swiss recognized university has the opportunity to search for a qualified position matching his studies in Switzerland during a period of six months (Initiative Neyrinck).
-During that period, the future employer will have the right to hire this non-EU student without having to go through the local job priority process (Directives LEI 2019).
+During that period, the future employer will have the right to hire this non-EU student without having to go through the priority process (Directives LEI 2021).